-Gynecology is a specialty that is concerned with the diseases of women but it excludes breath conditions.
-Gynecological symptoms and conditions need to be managed with primary care and a person who is specialized in this field is known as gynecologists.
-Women’s go through various health problems and there are various surgeries that are recommended to get rid of those problems.
-Some of the common surgeries performed by gynecologist include:
+Gynecology is a specialty that is concerned with the diseases of women, excluding breath conditions.
+Gynecological symptoms and conditions need to be managed with primary care, and a specialized person in this field is known as a gynecologist.
+Women go through various health problems, and various surgeries are recommended to follow the treatment procedure.
+Some of the common surgeries performed by gynecologists include:

 Colporrhaphy is a surgical procedure that repairs a defect in the wall of the vagina.
-It is an operation that is used to repair prolapse of the vaginal wall which is a condition in which the walls of the vagina becomes weak and swollen.
-A colporrhaphy treatment can be done on the front and back wall of the vagina and it depends on the vaginal wall that is affected by the prolapse.
+It is an operation that is used to repair prolapse of the vaginal wall, which is a condition where the walls of the vagina become weak and swollen.
+A colporrhaphy treatment can be done on the front and back wall of the vagina, which depends on the vaginal wall that is affected by the prolapse.
 Colporrhaphy is also known as vaginal wall repair, anterior and posterior colporrhaphy, and anterior and posterior vaginal wall repair.
-Anterior vaginal wall prolapse is the prolapse of the front wall of the vagina.
-Prolapse occurs when the pelvic floor muscles, their attachment or the vagina becomes due to the damage at the time of childbirth.
-This condition is most noticeable after the menopause when the quality of the supporting tissue reduces.
+Prolapse occurs when the attachment of the pelvic floor muscles become weak or damaged.
+This condition is most noticeable after the menopause when the quality of the supporting tissue diminishes.

-Dilation and curettage is the most common surgical procedure done by the gynecologist to know problems inside the uterus.
+Dilation and curettage is the most common surgical procedure done by the gynecologist to diagnose the problems inside the uterus.
 It is a short surgical procedure that removes tissues from the uterus.
-The uterus is the muscular organ in the lower abdomen and the opening of this organ is known as the cervix.
-Dilation and curettage is done by dilating the cervix and removing the tissue from inside the uterus and this procedure is done with a scraping instrument or with any other specialized instrument.
-Dilation and curettage is usually done to know the cause of abnormal bleeding and it can also be done when the women had a miscarriage as in some cases the tissues from the pregnancy remain in the uterus.
-These tissues can be the cause of an infection or abnormal bleeding and dilation and curettage needs to be done to remove these tissues.
+The uterus is the muscular organ in the lower abdomen, and the opening of this organ is known as the cervix.
+Dilation and curettage are done by dilating the cervix and removing the tissue from the uterus.
+The procedure is done with a scraping or any specialized instrument.
+Dilation and curettage are usually performed to know the cause of abnormal bleeding, and also when women had a miscarriage to check for any tissues that sometimes remain in the uterus after pregnancy.
+These tissues can become the cause of an infection or abnormal bleeding, and dilation and curettage are usually performed to remove these tissues.
 This surgical procedure is a way to diagnose conditions such as postmenopausal bleeding, endometrial polyps, endometrial hyperplasia, and endometrial cancer.

 Colposcopy is a medical diagnostic procedure that is done to closely examine the cervix and the vagina with the help of an instrument called colposcope.
 It is usually done when the results of cervical cancer screening show abnormal changes in the cells of the cervix.
 Colposcopy is a useful method to evaluate the development of abnormal cells in the woman’s cervix and preclinical invasive cancer.
 This procedure allows magnified visualization of the area where the initiation of cancer formation occurs.
 Colposcopy can also be done to evaluate other health problems such as genital warts on the cervix, growth of polyps, an inflamed cervix, pain, and bleeding.